 This organized closet makeover uses a hack of the IKEA Hemnes for the perfect amount of storage for a minimalist or capsule wardrobe.

 Are you a clothes girl?
 This surprises some people, but I’m really not.
 I love to decorate my house, but not so much myself.
 In fact, my husband has way more clothes and shoes than I do!
 So when it came time to renovate our primary suite and we carved two closets (one being a laundry/closet combo) out of what used to be an awkward hallway, we knew it simply made sense for me to take the smaller side.
-Here’s the inspiration post, in case you missed it!
+Here’s the inspiration post, in case you missed it and also all the details about the laundry room side of the space.

 Organized Closet Makeover with IKEA Hemnes Hack